aws-powertools/powertools-lambda-python/docs/quickstart.md

 !!!
 Info
     For more details on AWS SAM deployment mechanism, see [SAM Deploy reference docs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).

-## API Gateway router
+## Routing

+### Adding a new route

-Let's expand our application with a new method.
-It takes  an username as a input and return it in the response.
+Let's expand our application with a new route - `/hello/{name}`.
+It will accept an username as a path input and return it in the response.

-We decided to write another Lambda including required method.
-Next, we configure our API Gateway to expose this Lambda under a new unique path `/hello/{name}`.
+For this to work, we could create a new Lambda function to handle incoming requests for `/hello/{name}` - It'd look like this:

-=== "app_name.py"
+=== "hello_by_name.py"

     ```python
     import json